-The procedure above is yet to be approved by either the CDC or FDA, yet it does not contradict the application of sterilizers, air purifiers, and disinfectants in infected or risky places.
+It does not contradict the application of sterilizers, air purifiers, and disinfectants in infected or risky places.
 Also, the maximum approved time for continuous use of a face mask is 8 hours, or as soon as it is soiled.
 Users who intend to re-use the mask must not also forget that reduction in the functionality includes the weakening of the tight parts.

 The elastic bands or strap may weaken and become longer, thereby leaving some spaces for particles and contaminants.
 Heat or cold may also affect these parts of the mask made of rubber polymer.
-It is also worthy of note that the FDA approves the use of the hydrogen vaporization (HPV) method only in cases of emergency.

 In conclusion, to achieve viable decontamination, the CDC is currently considering two methods, including liquid hydrogen peroxide and steam.
 Already, the body disapproves of techniques that include sanitizer wiping, alcohol, bleach, baking, boiling, microwave (variable power setting and melting of metal part), ethylene oxide (which may poison the wearer), and soapy water.